 So, this year I am going to try Vermont Natural Coatings company’s PolyWhey® Exterior Penetrating Wood Stain or their Penetrating Water Proofer Infused With Juniper, which uses whey proteins instead of toxic ingredients found in traditional wood finish.
 My sister used the PolyWhey stain on her cold frame, and was happy with the results.
 It is said to have a lasting, beautiful finish that is safe for people, pets and the environment.
 Their products also have ultra-low VOC levels, and are also free from carcinogens, mutagens and reprotoxins that can still be found in many products that claim to have low or no VOCs.
 I called Vermont Natural Coatings, and was told by their support department that since I already used Linseed oil on my coldframe, that the PolyWhey stain may not work as well, as it is best used on unstained, untreated wood.
 However, I think I’m still going to try it as I really hated the long-term smell of the Boiled Linseed Oil and I’m sure the plants did, too.
 Stay tuned and I’ll let you know how it goes with their low-VOC stains.

 I’d Build a Taller Cold Frame Next Time:

-Another thing I may do different if I were to build another cold frame is to make it a little taller – mine is about 14″ high in the back, but quite short in the front, so in early spring the veggies start to get taller and they touch the lid when closed.
+If I were to build another cold frame is to make it a little taller – mine is about 14″ high in the back, but shorter in the front, so in early spring the veggies start to get taller and they touch the lid when closed.
 So a little more height would be nice.
 The extra height would also be nice for storing summer vegetable seedlings during the hardening off period in May/June.
 Right now the solution is to dig down a little to make some headroom for potted plants, which also works.
-I just need more room! 😉

 Build Your Own Cold Frame: